Measuring K-Factor in Marketing: What are the effects of paid UA on organic installs?

 Here, we’re going to test just that, and find out if the K-Factor really exists, and (if it does) how much influence it has.

-One of Adjust’s Data Scientist, Roman, started out by rewriting our initial question as an equation:
+We can figure out K-factor by rewriting our initial question as an equation:

-Then, we assumed a linear dependency between X and Y (i.e. the relationship between organic and paid installs is constant over the paid installs volume) so we could test a more developed model.
-This assumption is that for a given app, if they grow or fall in size (installs) their K-factor will be constant.
+Then, assuming a linear dependency between X and Y (i.e. the relationship between organic and paid installs is constant over the paid installs volume) we can test a more developed model.
+Our assumption is that, for a given app, if they grow or fall in size (installs) their K-factor will be constant.
 Therefore our formula becomes:

 Since we’re analysing weekly time series data, we face a few limitations: two time series Y and X need to be stationary (constant mean, variation and autocorrelation) to be included in the model.